kunyora/kunyora-website/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Kunyora docs which is the same docs housing react-kunyora.
+Thank you for your interest in contributing to the Kunyora docs which is the same docs for react-kunyora.

 ## Code of Conduct